mikeobank/vanice/vanice.md

 | 31 | Y | y | ⏰ |

 ## Computation
-- Convert vanity name to prime name
+- Convert vanity name to primary name
 - Generate Schnorr key pair
-- Encode public key to base32 prime characters (prime key)
+- Encode public key to primary key using base 32 primary characters (the sign bit (0x02 or 0x03) is moved to the end)
-- Check if prime key starts with prime name
+- Check if primary key starts with primary name
 #### When a match is found:
-- SHA256 digest prime key (hash)
+- SHA256 digest primary key (hash)
-- Encode hash to base32 emojis
+- Encode hash to base 32 fingerprint
 - Append the first n emojis to the vanity name (n = 10 - length(vanity name), minimum 3)

 ## Example